hzi-bifo/SDplots/Software/README.md

-# SD Plots Docker Image
+# SD Plots Pipeline
-The Docker image contains the software pipeline that was used to generate the data published in the manuscript *Sweep Dynamics (SD) plots: Computational identification of selective sweeps to monitor the adaptation of influenza A viruses*.
+This readme describes the software that was used to generate the data published in the manuscript *Sweep Dynamics (SD) plots: Computational identification of selective sweeps to monitor the adaptation of influenza A viruses*.
+The SD plots pipeline is embedded in a docker container and available for Linux, Windows and iOS systems.
 Follow the steps below according to your operating system to deploy the pipeline yourself.

-**Contents of this ReadMe:**
+**Contents of this Readme:**
 + SD Plots on Linux
 	+ Requirements
 	+ Input Data